Twisting Kelvin Cells for Enhanced Vibration Control: Dispersion eigenvalue problems

-In Sec.~\ref{sec:Dispersion_Discussion}, the dispersion eigenvalue problem introduced in Eq.~\eqref{eq:evp} is formulated and solved using both the $\omega(k)$ and the $k(\omega)$ approaches.
+In Sec.~3 of the manuscript, the dispersion eigenvalue problem is formulated and solved using both the $\omega(k)$ and the $k(\omega)$ approaches.
 This section provides additional details on how each formulation is implemented in \text{COMSOL} Multiphysics\textsuperscript{\textregistered}.
-For a detailed discussion of the theoretical background underlying both approaches, Ref.~\cite{Laude.2020} is recommended.
+For a detailed discussion of the theoretical background underlying both approaches, [\textsc{Laude (2020)}] is recommended.